 In October 1956 she stated to the sheets of Yad Vashem the following point of time for the death of her relatives.
 For her father 15.01.1942.
 For her mother 23.03.1942.
 For her brother28.0.1942.
 She had certainly got the dates from her cousin Kurt Lang who had survived the KZs.

 Nr.
 12: Rudi Metzger

 Nr.
 22: Henny (Henriette) Metzger

-On February 16 2008 Gunter Demnig laid Stolpersteine in front of house Hauptstrasse 45 (formerly Hindenburgstrasse) in memory of the murdered members of the Baer and Metzger families.
+On February 16 2008 Gunter Demnig laid Stolpersteine in front of the house at former Hauptstr.
+45 in memory of the murdered members of the Baer and Metzger families.

-Text and Research by Peter Conrad (born in Rodenalben)
+Text and Research by Peter Conrad (born in Rodalben)